PerArneng/strangemachines/README.md

 Demos
 -----
-There are demos included showing you how the statemachine can be used.
+There are demos included showing you how the state machine can be used.
 You can use maven to run the demos like this:

     $ mvn -Dexec.mainClass=com.scalebit.strangemachines.demos.login.LoginDemo exec:java